Jeffrey Ting

 Society of Actuaries

-Preliminary exams (P, FM, FAM, SRM, ALTAM, ASTAM), fellowship-track exams, plus completion of professionalism and modules.
-Six to eight years of exam preparation in total.
+Preliminary exams (P, FM, FAM, SRM, ALTAM, ASTAM), the fellowship-track exams, plus the professionalism course and modules.
+Six to eight years of exams in all.
 The FSA is the highest credential the Society of Actuaries grants.

 Why the question bank is free

 FreeFellow is a sole-operator project, not a venture-backed content business.
-There are no investors to please, no growth metrics that require gating content, no sales team that needs commission revenue.
-The marginal cost of one more candidate using the question bank is small (a database query and some bandwidth).
-The optional Fellow tier covers infrastructure costs.
+No investors to answer to, no growth metric that forces me to gate content, no sales team running on commission.
+One more candidate on the question bank costs me almost nothing (a database query and a little bandwidth).
+The optional Fellow tier pays for the infrastructure.

-This is structurally different from the typical exam-prep business.
-Kaplan Schweser, Becker, Wiley, AnalystPrep, Mark Meldrum, and Bloomberg Exam Prep all need to charge per-candidate revenue to fund their content teams, sales operations, and venture obligations.
-FreeFellow does not.
+That makes the math different from a typical exam-prep company.
+Kaplan Schweser, Becker, Wiley, AnalystPrep, Mark Meldrum, and Bloomberg Exam Prep all have to charge per candidate to fund content teams, sales operations, and venture obligations.
+I don't.

 What I built

-FreeFellow covers 33 finance credentials including all three CFA levels and pathways, all six CPA sections, CFP, six SOA actuarial exams, both CAIA levels, both FRM parts, FINRA SIE / Series 7 / Series 63 / Series 65 / Series 66, and IRS Enrolled Agent SEE Parts 1, 2, and 3.
-Every candidate gets the entire question bank free with no trial period and no credit card.
-That is more than 25,000 original practice questions with detailed step-by-step solutions and per-choice notes on every question.
+FreeFellow covers 35 finance credentials: all three CFA levels and pathways, all six CPA sections, CFP, the SOA and CAS actuarial exams, both CAIA levels, both FRM parts, both CMA parts, FINRA SIE / Series 7 / Series 79 / Series 63 / Series 65 / Series 66, and IRS Enrolled Agent SEE Parts 1, 2, and 3.
+The entire question bank is free for every candidate, with no trial period and no credit card.
+That is more than 38,000 original practice questions, each with a step-by-step solution and notes on why every choice is right or wrong.

 Every lesson ships with AI-narrated audio.
 Every constructed-response essay generates a structured copy-to-AI prompt for ChatGPT or Claude.
-Fellow members get instant essay grading on CFA Level III essays against the published rubric.
-None of this exists anywhere else as a free product.
+Fellow members get instant grading on CFA Level III essays against the published rubric.
+You won't find this combination anywhere else as a free product.

 FreeFellow LLC is a CFA Institute Prep Provider.
 CFA materials are validated by CFA Institute for substantial curriculum coverage and updated annually as required by the Prep Provider agreement.
 CFA Institute does not endorse, promote, review, or warrant the accuracy or quality of FreeFellow products and services.